In Puerto Rico, Containers Full Of Goods Sit Undistributed At Ports

 Diesel is short.
 Drivers are scarce.
 And authorities say some roads are still impassable, although local officials dispute that explanation.

 These containers were brought to the island by Crowley, a maritime shipping company.
 The company started unloading shipments on Saturday.
-By Friday, it will have received four ships, with a total of about 4,000 loaded crates.
-Crowley says it has more than 3,000 containers there now.
+By Friday, it will have received more than 4,000 loaded crates.

+Most of the containers coming in have never left.
+Crowley says it has more than 3,400 commercial containers at its terminal now.
 That's just one shipping company, at one port.
-Several other ports are accepting shipments and stranded crates total an estimated 10,000.
+Several other ports are accepting shipments, and stranded crates total an estimated 10,000.

-"This is food, this is water, this is medicine," says Vice President Jose Ayala, who notes a barge a day has arrived since the port opened on Saturday.
+"These containers are full of food, these containers are full of water, full of medicine ... full of construction materials," says Vice President Jose Ayala, who notes a barge a day has arrived since the port opened on Saturday.
 "It has reached Puerto Rico.
 The problem is we can't get it on the shelves."

+Ayala says it's frustrating: "People are out there under so much need, and there's this cargo here."

 "Plenty of vessels can get cargo to the island," agrees Mark Miller, Crowley's vice president of communications.
 "But the real difficulty is getting the goods to the people via trucks."